100 Languages Speedrun: Episode 69: Ioke

 Step by step:

-• the definition is (self-2) fib + (self-1) fib
+(self-2) fib + (self-1) fib

-• we override that definition on 1 and 2 to return 1 instead
+- we override that definition on

-• string interpolation is builtin into the language, also big improvement over Io
+- and you can loop over multiple things at once - string interpolation is builtin into the language, also big improvement over Io

 Also Ioke is really slow.
 The recursive fib(30) solution takes 0.7s in Python, 6s in Io, 30s in Ioke.